(1300 292 371)

 A portable computing or communications device.
 For example, a laptop, mobile phone or tablet.

-Mozilla is a software community that uses, develops, spreads and supports Mozilla products, notably the Firefox web browser.
+A software community that uses, develops, spreads and supports Mozilla products, notably the Firefox web browser.

 Managed Service Provider